Icinga/icinga2/doc/18-migrating-from-icinga-1x.md

 In Icinga 2 you will need to write:

     $service.output$

+Another example referencing the host's address attribute in Icinga 1.x:

+    $HOSTADDRESS$

+In Icinga 2 you'd just use the following macro to access all `address` attributes (even overridden from the service objects):

+    $address$

 #### <a id="manual-config-migration-hints-runtime-custom-attributes"></a> Manual Config Migration Hints for Runtime Custom Attributes